ankumar/distributed/README.md

     - [MLflow](https://mlflow.org/), [Kubeflow](https://www.kubeflow.org/), [Metaflow](https://metaflow.org/), [Roboflow](https://roboflow.com/), [](), [](), [](), [](), [](), [](), []()
     - [Airbyte](https://airbyte.io/etl-tools-comparison), [dbt](https://www.getdbt.com/), [Dagster](https://dagster.io/), [Airflow](https://www.astronomer.io/), [](), [](), [](), [](), [](), [](), [](), []()
     - [Great Expectations](https://greatexpectations.io/)
-> "Connect" - But, the data ecosystem is vast, and no one vendor can accomplish everything.
-Every enterprise has a multitude of tools and data sources that need to be connected, secured, and governed to allow every user within an organization to find, use, and share data-driven insights.
-Stitching everything together has historically been a burden on the customer and partners, making it very complicated and expensive to execute at any scale.
-Partner Connect helps you connect your Azure Databricks workspace to selected partner solutions within minutes.
-If you do not have an account with a partner, Partner Connect helps you create a trial account with them. -- Databricks (We ❤️  to simplify things. ) on Azure: [Blog](https://databricks.com/blog/2021/11/18/now-generally-available-introducing-databricks-partner-connect-to-discover-and-connect-popular-data-and-ai-tools-to-the-lakehouse.html) / [Docs](https://docs.microsoft.com/en-us/azure/databricks/integrations/partners#partner-connect)

 ### 2. Cloud Infrastructure - Utility Compute, Storage, Cloud warehouses & Network